4skl/core-decrypt/README.md

 # core-decrypt
 Tool for recovering Bitcoin Core wallet passwords.
 Requires an OpenCL device.

+## Attribution
+This is a Windows-compatible fork of the original [core-decrypt](https://github.com/brichard19/core-decrypt/tree/master) by brichard19.
+The main improvement in this version is that `walletinfo.py` has been updated to work on Windows without requiring the deprecated `bsddb.db` library or its problematic replacements (`bsddb3`/`berkeleydb`) that often fail to install on Windows systems.

+### Changes from original:
+- Replaced Berkeley DB dependency with pure Python implementation
+- Fixed Windows compatibility issues
+- Maintained full compatibility with the original encrypted key format

+### Known Issues:
+- The `walletinfo.py` script may display a warning about "unexpected Bitcoin Core key derivation method" due to the manual parsing approach.
+This warning can be safely ignored as the encrypted key extraction still works correctly.

 ### Note: Please test against some of the sample wallets to verify the program works properly.
 Each vendor has a different OpenCL implementation, and I am unable to test all of them

 Usage: